A B C D E F I J K L M N O P R S T U V W X

 - Embellishment on a garment where decoration is made by cutting pieces of one fabric and applying them to the surface of another.

 - This is another name for a demi cup bra.
 A balconette bra has more of a horizontal line going across the top of the bustline.
 Most of the time, the cups are seamed for an upward boost to give the breasts the look as if corseted.
 A balconette bra can also have push-up pads as well.
 The name balconet comes from men in the balcony of a theater looking down upon women.
 A balconet bra could not be seen from above.

 - Bamboo fabric is made from the pulp of the bamboo grass.
-It is light and strong, has excellent wicking properties, and is to some extent antibacterial.
+It is light and strong, and has excellent wicking properties.
 The use of bamboo fiber for clothing was a 20th century development, pioneered by several Chinese corporations.

 - A term applied to a yarn or a fabric that is made up of more than one fiber.
 In blended yarns, two or more different types of staple fibers are twisted or spun together to form the yarn.
 Polyester/cotton is an example of a typical blended yarn or fabric.

 - The process applied to hosiery to improve the final presentation.
 When the hosiery is still damp from dying it is pulled over a metal form and subject to pressure and heat.
 This sets the garment to its familiar leg and foot profile. (used only with non-stretch or polyamide products).

 - The shortened word for brassiere.
 A woman's close-fitting undergarment which is worn to support and give contour to the breasts.
 View HerRoom's bra department.

 - This is an alternate spelling for a bralette.
 A bralette is generally a less structured bra that comes in t-shirt sizing (S,M, L, etc) rather than bra sizing.
 Popular for lounging, sleeping or as an underpinning.
 View HerRoom's selection of bralettes.bralets.